Massachusetts Gender Identity Anti-Discrimination Initiative: Support for the "Yes" vote

 Freedom for All Massachusetts' campaign finance report filed September 7, 2018, indicated that the group raised $2.7 million since the campaign began in 2017.
 Of this, $1.8 million was raised in 2018.

 "Yes" was endorsed by the city councils of Boston, Cambridge, Somerville, Melrose, Arlington, Lexington, and Northampton.
 It was "wholeheartedly" endorsed by The Boston Globe newspaper, and The Salem News also urged a "Yes" vote.

 Election result

 The vote on November 6, 2018, affirmed the law, 67.8 percent to 32.2 percent (1,781,041 to 846,804).

 Studies

-Amira Hasenbush, Andrew R. Flores, and Jody L. Herman of the Williams Institute at the UCLA School of Law examined if there was a relationship between non-discrimination policies and sexual violence more locally within Massachusetts.
-They determined that citywide transgender anti-discrimination laws (passed by several cities before the 2016 anti-discrimination law was applied statewide) did not affect the rate of crimes reported in restrooms.
-They examined Massachusetts cities before and after they passed such laws as well as Massachusetts cities that never passed any such law.
+Amira Hasenbush, Andrew R. Flores, and Jody L. Herman of the Williams Institute at the UCLA School of Law determined that the anti-discrimination laws in several cities did not affect the local rate of crimes reported in restrooms.
+They examined Massachusetts cities before and after they passed such laws (which the cities had done to protect transgender people before the 2016 anti-discrimination law was applied statewide) as well as Massachusetts cities that never passed any such law.
 The study was published in Sexuality Research and Social Policy in July 2018.

 A 2013 study of transgender and gender-nonconforming adult residents of Massachusetts found that 65% of respondents had experienced discrimination in public accommodations (in some cases, regarding bathrooms) within the previous year.